 Now to be fair, about 5% of the Fender guitars I work on need fret leveling that is apparently due to factory issues.
 Harley Bentons may have about the same percentage and maybe I just got that one guitar in twenty.
 But going from what I’m seeing, HB’s are one-for-one, and that makes me cautious!

 Needless to say, the fret ends are sharp, but so are all Squiers and Starcasters in the sub-$300 neighborhood.

 No dime-size pots like you find in most sub-$300 guitars.
 And the Kluson-like vintage tuners felt like top-quality tuners.
 The overall good quality of the Harley’s components, make it even more disappointing that there was so much trouble with the frets.

 But if I want to get nit-picking, several of the solder joints were dull, yet got by their QC process.
 To be fair, I’ve seen 40 year old guitars that played great with dull solder joints that appeared to have been done at the factory.

 I intend to check out more HB’s, even if I have to buy a few new ones.
-With frets properly leveled & dressed, bone nut and a good setup – these should easily be worth over $200.
+With frets properly leveled & dressed, bone nut and a good A "setup" is vital to a properly playing guitar. – these should easily be worth over $200.
 But how much more?
 You can buy a Squier standard model for $250-$300 new, and, IMHO, have a better instrument.

 I guarantee all electronics for one year and offer free adjustments for the first 30 days, so why take chances on a garage sale guitar?